sky4git/Connect-Genesis-WooCommerce/README.txt

 == Description ==
 This plugin is built to connect Genesis child theme with Woocommerce just a better way.
-This plugin creates option in customizer so theme developer can easily change the things the way they wants.
+It provides options so that store setting can easily be managed in genesis websites.

 == Installation ==
 1. Upload `genesis-woocoomerce` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress